techcto/quickstart-solodev-eks/README.md

 <a href="#"><img src="https://raw.githubusercontent.com/solodev/aws/master/pages/images/Solodev_Lite_Header.jpg"/></a>

-# Solodev CMS Enterprise Edition for Kubernetes
+# Solodev EKS for Kubernetes
-Designed for enterprise-level demands, Solodev CMS Enterprise Edition for Kubernetes gives you best-of-breed features and advanced capabilities on a secure archtiecture managed by Amazon EKS.
-Launch Solodev CMS in a new EKS cluster or even deploy to an existing cluster.
+Launch Amazon Elastic Kubernets Service (EKS) in a new cluster and manage your containers at any scale with Solodev.
+Launch your applications rapidly and across AWS Regions and Availability Zones, and move from environment to environment regardless of operating system.

 ## Overview
-Solodev CMS Enterprise Edition for Kubernetes on AWS empowers you to run and scale at will - so you can focus on building, deploying, and managing your applications and not the underlying infrastructure.
+Solodev EKS for Kubernetes uses a set of YAML templates to create a new EKS cluster.
+All YAML templates are deployed via <a href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html">AWS CloudFormation</a>.

 ![AWS Diagram](https://raw.githubusercontent.com/solodev/aws/master/pages/images/Solodev_EKS_Architecture.jpg)

 ## Step 1: Subscribe on the AWS Marketplace
-Solodev is a professionally managed, enterprise-class Digital Customer Experience Platform and content management system (CMS).
 Before launching one of our products, you'll first need to subscribe to Solodev on the <a href="https://aws.amazon.com/marketplace/pp/B07XV951M6">AWS Marketplace.</a> Click the button below to get started:
 <table>
 	<tr>
 		<td width="60%"><a href="https://aws.amazon.com/marketplace/pp/B07XV951M6"><img src="https://raw.githubusercontent.com/solodev/aws/master/pages/images/AWS_Marketplace_Logo.jpg" /></a></td>